 The higher your basal temperature, the more likely you are ovulating and possibly getting pregnant.
 You will need a specific thermometer for this, to ensure accurate results.

 This is a digital basal thermometer highly accurate and sensitive.
-You only need to wait 60 seconds to get your temperature reading.
+You only need to wait around two minutes to get your temperature reading.

 This clever device connects with an app, to give you better understanding of what's happening within your body.

-The last ovulation track is a saliva ferning test.
-Saliva ferning test is not well-known, but definitely worth a go for some women.
+Saliva ferning tests are not well-known, but definitely worth a go for some women.
 This type of ovulation tracker is an at-home test that uses a microscope to check your saliva. your time of estrogen levels increase near your time of ovulation and dried fern-like crystals appear in your saliva.

 Due to the hormonal change, the woman saliva gets some ferning patterns detected by this microscope.
 This personal ovulation microscope promises 98% of accuracy.